 When we look back at 2018, we’ll always remember it as the year where social live video had its definitive takeoff.
-With 38% of marketers using it as of today and with constant improvements on its features, live video has become a staple of modern marketing.
+With 38% of marketers using it as of today and with constant improvements on its features, live video has become a force in modern marketing.

 Of course, given that “hundreds of millions of people have gone live” (according to Facebook) in the last couple of years, live videos are a tool that will guarantee you some fierce competition from everyone ranging from your competitors to your neighbor’s nephew.